saturnlighting/literature-review/README.md

 Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK.
 Reynolds et al. (2009) reviewed the impact of transport infrastructure, including street lighting, on cycling collisions.
-However, to the best of our knowledge, no academic paper has reviewed the international literature available on the relationship between road lighting and cycling uptake.
+Other reviews have look at the association between active travel or physical and environmental factors, including street lighting (e.g. Cerin et al. (2017); Prince et al.
+(2022)).
+However, to the best of our knowledge, no academic paper has reviewed the international literature available on the relationship between road lighting and specifically cycling uptake.
 This paper aims to fill this gap in the literature.

 The review is guided by the following questions: